RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 + To be rated as "Proficient" on a Learning Target, earn **one check** on it.
 + To be rated as "Mastered" on a Learning Target, earn **two checks** on it.

-You can earn a check on a Learning Target in four different ways:

-1. *(The simplest way)* **Do work on a Checkpoint** that meets the criteria for acceptable quality, as described above.
-2. **Schedule an oral assessment** (on videoconference) during which I will give a new version of a Checkpoint-like problem for that Learning Target, and you solve that problem "live" at an acceptable level.
-3. **Create a video** of yourself working out the solution to a Checkpoint-like problem that I will make for you, then submit the video.
-If you choose this option, you'll also be required to have a follow-up meeting with me to discuss the solution and answer additional related questions.
-4. **Use work on an AEP set** and schedule a videoconference meeting with me to argue that your work on the AEP demonstrates mastery of the Learning Target, as well as answer follow-up questions.
-For example, you might do work on an AEP that you believe demonstrates proficiency with "computing derivatives correctly using multiple rules in combination" (Learning Target DC.3).
-If so, then you could schedule a meeting with me to explain why you think your work satisfied DC.3; I would listen and, if I agree, I might ask you to work out a second problem also related to DC.3 to make sure you really understand the idea.

 Please note the following restrictions on options 2-4 above: